 Reviewed by Annabel

 Having been Man Booker shortlisted in 2011 for her debut novel, Half Blood Blues, set in Berlin during WWII and fifty years later, Edugyan’s second novel, The Second Life of Samuel Tyne, about the immigrant experience in 1960s Canada seemed to disappear without trace.
-But for her third, she is back on the Booker shortlist with Washington Black, a fantastic adventure and historical fiction with hidden depths.
+But for her third, she is back on the Booker longlist, and if this book doesn’t make the shortlist I’ll be disappointed for it is a fantastic adventure, historical fiction with hidden depths.

 Although it looks a little steampunky, the Victorian gentleman inventor’s flying contraption on the cover is really a mere distraction, a Mcguffin to drive the plot to allow the titular George Washington Black to escape the plantation where he is a slave.